-Dr Elina Konstantinidou has over ten years experience of teaching law, particularly Criminal Law and Evidence, Corporate Law, Public Law and English Legal System and Skills.
+Dr Elina Konstantinidou has over ten years’ experience of teaching law, particularly Criminal Law and Evidence, Corporate Law, and English Legal System and Public Law.

 Elina is interested in examining the relationship between corruption and development, with particular emphasis on developing countries.
-This research also includes the effect that various anti-corruption measures have on business growth.
+This research also includes the effect that various anti-corruption measures have on business growth and investment.

 Throughout her teaching career, Elina has held various teaching posts, both full time and as a visiting lecturer, at Brunel University London, Roehampton University and City University.